massimilianotamborrino/sdbmpABC/README.md

 The code was written by Irene Tubikanec (firstname dot secondname at jku.at) and then updated by Massimiliano Tamborrino (firstname dot secondname at jku.at).

-Since exact simulation for the models of Section 4 is available, here we provide the code for performing the Spectral Density-Based and Measure-Preserving ABC (sdbmsABC) for the Jensen and Rit Neural Mass Model (JR-NMM) (25) of Section 5.
+Since exact simulation for the models of Section 4 is available, here we provide the code for performing the Spectral Density-Based and Measure-Preserving ABC (sdbmsABC) for the Jansen and Rit Neural Mass Model (JR-NMM) (25) of Section 5.

 These are the steps needed to reproduce the inference of theta=(sigma,mu,C) of the JR-NMM based on simulated reference data: